It’s ironic to make sunscreen when it’s snowing outside. The end of March and we get snow all day long! I am getting depressed with winter.

 Let the oil mixture cool to almost room temperature, but not yet solidified, then add the vitamin E oil, zinc oxide, and essential oils.
 After an hour or so, it will solidify to a nice creamy lotion.
 If you keep it really chilled, you could put this into pretty shaped molds and have a lotion bar.

 I found this glass jar in the container section of Walmart.
-Hobby Lobby has a nice selection too.
+Craft stores have a nice selection too.
 I love pretty glass jars with good sealable lids!

 This homemade natural sunscreen has at least 30 SPF with the essential oils and all those natural ingredients!
 It smells amazing and is good for your skin – with no scary chemicals.
 I have so many friends and family members who are allergic to commercial sunscreens and they have to be really careful when they go out on sunny days.
 With this, they won’t have to worry so much!
 And it smells great and doesn’t leave our skin greasy.